netanell1/rt-cli/README.md

 **React CLI RT** is a simple and easy-to-use command-line tool designed to streamline the creation of React components and interfaces.
 It provides a set of commands to generate components and interfaces quickly and efficiently, offering both full command names and abbreviations for convenience.

+All you have to do is download it once globally, and you'll have built-in commands for both React and Vite apps.

 ## Installation

 To install the React CLI RT globally on your system, use the following command: